-50. Historical experience and research suggest that the most significant reductions in poverty and attainment of a wide range of social objectives are best served by policies that ensure universal access to quality social services for all, which may be supplemented by targeted programmes of assistance to groups experiencing extreme poverty and vulnerability.
-In the absence of universal provision, however, targeted programme have limited effectiveness; and their effective implementation may pose present severe administrative challenges for many developing countries.
-It is also important to recall that the MDG framework was developed in a context in which social policy played a residual role and did not impinge on the prevailing macroeconomic policies.
-What has worked has been, on the one hand, broad-based, universal social policies and, on the other hand, economic growth and structural change that supports more productive activities and technological upgrading.

-51. The implementation of development strategies does not take place in a vacuum.
+- 51. The implementation of development strategies does not take place in a vacuum.
 National strategies affect, but are also affected by, the wider global context in which they operate, particularly more so in a world characterized by increasing interdependence.
 The new development approach should be universal and applicable to all countries.
-Its focus should be on reforms needed to improve global governance for a more equitable distribution of opportunities among countries and people, a more efficient provision of global public goods and a reduction of human, environmental and financial risks currently afflicting the international system.

-52. The current globalization process tends to accentuate interdependencies among countries, widening the scope of global public goods (GPGs).
-A strong relationship exists between GPGs and development agendas: failures in one domain can produce setbacks in the other.
-For example, the lack of technologies providing basic social services to the poor, clean energy, affordable transport and higher yielding and drought and pest resistant food crop varieties indicates gaps in global public goods that have an important bearing on the ability of national governments to provide essential services,

-53. Among the GPGs with developmental impacts, the most challenging is the threat of climate change.
-This threat makes it imperative to review existing economic growth patterns and internalise the environmental costs.
+Its focus should be on reforms needed to improve global governance for a more equitable distribution of opportunities among countries and people, a more efficient provision of global public goods and a reduction in the human, environmental and financial risks currently afflicting the international system. - 52.
+The current globalization process tends to accentuate interdependencies among countries, widening the scope of global public goods.
+A strong relationship exists between global public goods and development agendas: failures in one domain can produce setbacks in the other.
+For example, the lack of technologies providing basic social services to the poor, clean energy, affordable transport and higher-yielding and drought- and pest-resistant food crop varieties indicates gaps in global public goods that have an important bearing on the ability of national Governments to provide essential services. - 53.
+Among the global public goods with developmental impacts, the most challenging is the threat of climate change.
+This threat makes it imperative to review existing economic growth patterns and internalize the environmental costs.
 The characteristics of public goods imply that the market is incapable of ensuring their efficient provisioning and that some form of collective action is required.
-In the international sphere, the response must be carried out through coordination and voluntary cooperation formulas among the relevant players.

-54. Moving forward, the Committee is of the view that international cooperation should deliver more effectively on its three basic objectives: (i) managing the growing interdependence of countries; (ii) promoting the reach of social and environmental standards already adopted by the international community (economic, social and cultural rights, associated conventions, and access to minimum social services for all); and (iii)

-correcting the large differences that remain in the levels of economic development of countries.
-In this regard, problems associated with the frameworks regulating international relations (trade, investment, technology, etc.) need to be addressed to ensure they guarantee a better distribution of development opportunities, including penalising those practices hindering that objective (such as illicit financial flows, fiscal paradises, etc.).
+In the international sphere, the response must be carried out through coordination and voluntary cooperation formulas among the relevant players. - 54.
+Moving forward, the Committee is of the view that international cooperation should deliver more effectively on its three basic objectives: (a) managing the growing interdependence of countries; (b) promoting the reach of social and environmental standards already adopted by the international community (economic, social and cultural rights, associated conventions and access to minimum social services for all); and (c) correcting the large differences that remain in the levels of economic development of countries.
+In this regard, problems associated with the frameworks regulating international relations (trade, investment, technology, etc.) need to be addressed to ensure that they guarantee a better distribution of development opportunities, including penalizing practices hindering that objective (such as illicit financial flows and fiscal paradises).

-C. The challenges ahead
+C. Challenges ahead